Congratulations on the birth of your baby and welcome to the Special Care Baby Unit (SCBU)

 The team caring for your baby will help and guide you.
 We will ensure that you are given full information about your baby’s condition and their needs.
 If there is anything you do not understand or you have any questions, please ask any member of the team.

-This welcome pack includes some useful information and resources to help support you during your baby’s stay on the unit.
-We encourage you to be as involved as possible in your baby’s cares, including providing nappies, cotton wool and clothes.
-We offer feeding support and advice tailored to you and your baby’s needs and will be there to support you anytime you need it.
+We encourage you to be as involved as possible, enabling you to become expert in your baby’s care and confident parents.
+We offer feeding support and advice tailored to you and your baby’s needs and will be there to help you anytime you need it.

 Quiet time